KhronosGroup/MoltenVK/README.md

 	make all
 	make macos
 	make ios
-	make iosfat
+	make iossim
 	make tvos
-	make tvosfat
+	make tvossim

 	make all-debug
 	make macos-debug
 	make ios-debug
-	make iosfat-debug
+	make iossim-debug
 	make tvos-debug
-	make tvosfat-debug
+	make tvossim-debug

 	make clean
 	make install

+- Running `make` repeatedly with different targets will accumulate binaries for these different targets.
+- The `all` target executes all platform targets.
 - The `all` target is the default target.
 Running `make` with no arguments is the same as running `make all`.
-- The `*fat*` targets build fat binaries containing both platform and simulator code.
 - The `*-debug` targets build the binaries using the **_Debug_** configuration.
-- The `all` target executes the `macos`, `iosfat`, and `tvosfat` targets.
-- The `all-debug` target executes the `macos-debug`, `iosfat-debug`, and `tvosfat-debug` targets.
-- The `install` target will copy the most recently built *macOS* `MoltenVK.framework` into the `/Library/Frameworks` folder of your computer.
+- The `install` target will copy the most recently built `MoltenVK.xcframework` into the `/Library/Frameworks` folder of your computer.
 Since `/Library/Frameworks` is protected, you will generally need to run it as `sudo make install` and enter your password.
   The `install` target just installs the built framework, it does not first build the framework.
   You will first need to at least run `make macos` first.

 The `make` targets all require that *Xcode* is installed on your system.